Interview with CNN Digital leaders Rachel Smolkin and Cathy Straight

 CNN has one of the world’s largest English-language news websites – second only to the BBC in terms of page views, according to SimilarWeb – and attracted an estimated 149m unique users in March.

-Shortly after their promotions were announced, Press Gazette conducted an email interview with Smolkin and Straight (some of the questions have been edited down to cut out repetition and long-windedness).
+Shortly after their promotions were announced, Press Gazette conducted an email interview with Smolkin and Straight.

 [This interview first featured in Press Gazette’s ‘Future of News – US’ newsletter.
 Click here to sign up and receive this content first.]